vvt221/PUI2018_vvt221/HW11_vvt221/README.md

   ### Figure 3: This plot displays the income of each puma against which the total ridership of each citibike station is plotted.
 It appears that higher income areas have higher ridership citibike stations.

-# Assignment 2

-* Worked independently on the assignment.
-Used Python3_2016 kernel.
-Please use the same to avoid compatibility errors.

-* Part 1: Identified the significant event which caused ridership across all stations.
-* Part 2: Identified the change in ridership from the beginning to the end for different card types.
-* Part 3: Performed random forest classifier for following feature types:
-          1. Slope , intercept, mean and standard deviation of the timeseries
-          2. Weekly ridership values

-          Identified the important features of the classification process.